Xanthorrhoea drummondii

-Xanthorrhoea drummondii, commonly known as blackboy, grasstree or Drummond's balga, is a species of grasstree of the genus Xanthorrhoea native to Western Australia.
+Xanthorrhoea drummondii, commonly known as grasstree or Drummond's balga, is a species of grasstree of the family Asphodelaceae.
+It is native to Western Australia.

 Description

 The perennial grass tree can grow to a height of 4.5 m with the trunk reaching 2 m, scape of 0.5 m and the flower spike to 1.8 m.
 It blooms between September and November producing yellow-white flowers.

 The stem is usually simple with a single crown.
 Young leaves in form a stiffly erect tuft with older leaves often strongly reflexed forming a skirt around the stem.
 The glaucous grey-green leaves are quadrate-rhombic in cross-section and about 1.8 to 2.5 mm wide and 1.3 to 2.3 mm thick.

 Taxonomy

 The species was first formally described by the botanist William Henry Harvey in 1855 as part of Hooker's Journal of Botany and Kew Garden Miscellany.